dusk-network/dusk-blockchain/README.md

         - Ring Signature (Signing and Verification)

-    - Re-Implement Stealth on top of Ristretto as there is a new API
+    - Re-Implement Stealth on top of Ristretto as there is a new API (Done)

+    - Re-Implement Bulletproof on top of Ristretto as there is a new API